Will disputes and contentious probate

 Losing someone close to us is one of the most difficult things any of us will go through.
-It’s a stressful experience and one which is made more difficult when there’s an ongoing dispute over the Will or how probate is being handled.
+It’s a stressful experience and one which can be made more difficult when there’s an ongoing dispute over the Will or how probate is being handled.

 Whilst it isn’t unusual for disputes to arise between family members, executors or beneficiaries of the Will, it is important that these issues are dealt with quickly.
 This is why we recommend speaking to our expert inheritance dispute resolution team at the earliest opportunity, so we can help you find a positive solution as soon as possible.

 - You’ve been cut out of a Will